 Fat grafting can be permanent.
+Fat grafting has become quite popular, and unfortunately many doctors without expertise are performing fat grafting.
+I often see faces that are over-filled with an unnatural and distorted look.
 For this reason you need to find a plastic surgeon with significant experience and expertise with fat grafting.
 The results can and should be natural looking.
 Please see link below to my before and after fat grafting gallery

 For patients seeking permanent enhancement of soft tissue volume, the ideal material to use would obviously be something that is naturally-occurring and not rejected by the body or treated by the immune system as a foreign material.
 Whether the goal is to restore volume to an area such as the lips or the cheeks, or to fill in a crease or depression such as the nasolabial folds or marionette lines, the ideal material is quite clearly the material that one wishes was there in greater abundance in the first place: YOUR OWN FAT.